accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/4.17/index.md

 ---
-title: For each pre-recorded [time-based media](#temporal-media-type-sound-video-and-synchronize), can the presentation of the subtitles be controlled by the user (except in particular cases)?
+title: For each pre-recorded [time-based media](#time-based-media-audio-video-and-synchronised), is the presentation of subtitles controllable by the user (excluding special cases)?
 ---